Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``diff_coverage``: The highest coverage and lowest coverage of the library which expresses highest.
 The numbers in parens are highest coverage and lowest coverage.

-``parent_tran``: If you compared transcript with terminator, this tag presents the parent transcript of terminator.
+``Parent``: If you compared transcript with terminator, this tag presents the parent transcript of terminator.

 utr
 -----

-``utr`` can compare with the information of TSSs, CDSs/tRNAs/sRNAs, transcripts and terminators to generate proper UTRs.
-5'UTRs are based on detecting the regions between TSSs (which are located in transcripts) and CDSs/tRNAs/sRNAs.
+``utr`` can compare with TSSs, CDSs/tRNAs/sRNAs, transcripts and terminators to generate proper UTRs.
+5'UTRs are based on detecting the regions between TSSs and CDSs/tRNAs/sRNAs.
 3'UTRs are based on detecting the regions between the end of transcripts and CDSs/tRNAs/sRNAs.
 If the gff files of TSSs are not computed by ANNOgesic, please use --TSS_source. ``utr`` would classify TSSs for the analysis.